 This refers to the time it takes to find and hire a new candidate, often measured by the number of days between publishing a job opening and hiring the candidate.
 Time to fill is influenced by supply and demand ratios for specific jobs.
 It’s a great metric for business planning and offers a realistic view for the manager to assess the time it will take to attract a replacement for a departed employee.

-In addition, a short time to fill usually has a positive effect on the rest of the team as it means less overtime and instability.
+In addition, a short time to fill a position usually has a positive effect on the rest of the team as it means less overtime and instability.

 2. Time to hire